-- A player may buzz in before a question is read in its entirety; this is called an "interrupt." - The moderator will recognize the player who interrupted.
-Interruptions must be done via buzzer, which will automatically notify the moderator who buzzed in first in the event of a perceptual tie. - If a player interrupts and answers the question correctly, the player's team is awarded 5 points. - If a player interrupts and answers incorrectly, the question will continue being read, and the opposing team will have an opportunity to answer in a manner consistent with the rules above. - The team that answered incorrectly may not buzz in again for this question.
+- A player may buzz in before a toss-up is read in its entirety; this is called an "interrupt." - The moderator will recognize the player who interrupted.
+Players MUST wait until they are recognized before they speak.
+Interruptions must be done via the lockout buzzer system, which will automatically notify the moderator who buzzed in first in the event of a perceptual tie. - If a player interrupts and answers the toss-up correctly, the player's team is awarded 5 points and the bonus will be read to them. - If a player interrupts and answers incorrectly, the question will continue being read, and the opposing team will have an opportunity to answer in a manner consistent with the rules above. - The team that answered incorrectly may not buzz in again for this question.